-It’s also important to check your intentions.
+If you decide to exercise while pregnant, It’s important to check your intentions.
 There is too much pressure to be fit—but not too fit—during pregnancy.
 Strength training made me feel strong, confident, and proud of my body through my pregnancy, so I continued to push myself because it felt good.
 If you’re straining to get through your workout in attempts to keep your weight low, for social media likes, or other outside pressures, take a step back and make sure you’re pushing yourself for the right reasons and not putting yourself or your baby at risk.

 I don’t want to provide a laundry list of exercises to do or to avoid, but rather a note of encouragement that there are significant benefits to working out during a healthy pregnancy.
 If you have a regular workout routine or want to start one, you don’t have to limit yourself completely just because you are pregnant.
 Working out should not be another reason for anxiety during pregnancy.
 In fact, it is the very activity that can help decrease your anxieties and reminds you of the powerful woman you are.

 My favorite resource available to women for exercise and fitness is Girls Gone Strong,a website dedicated to body-positive, evidenced-based information about women’s health, strength training, exercising during pregnancy and postpartum, mindset, and so much more.